alainwolf/roll.urown.net/server/tor/tor-relay.rst

 It provides a web interface to connect to a Tor relay and monitor aspects of it's operation in real time.

-Additionally it fetches longterm statistical data, like bandwidth, consensus weight and probability of middle, guard, exit node probability about your node from `Onionoo <http://onionoo.torproject.org/>`_, the Tor network status protocol.
+Additionally it fetches long term statistical data, like bandwidth, consensus weight and probability of middle, guard, exit node probability about your node from `Onionoo <http://onionoo.torproject.org/>`_, the Tor network status protocol.